Skip to main content

 2025 - Southbound US-127

-Southbound traffic will be shifted to the new northbound lanes with two lanes open in each direction.
+Southbound traffic will be shifted to the new northbound lanes with two lanes open in each direction in some areas.

 Check Mi Drive for current lane closure information.

-Crews will be improving the US-127 corridor from the Ingham/Jackson county line north to the I-69 interchange.
-Work is being broken into several projects between summer 2022 through summer 2026.
+Crews will improve the northbound US-127 corridor from the Ingham/Jackson County line to the I-69 interchange.
+Work is being broken into several projects between summer 2022 through summer 2028.
 The majority of work for these projects will take place over several phases.

 • Proposed date: Spring 2026

-MDOT is proposing to rebuild and realign a portion of US-127 from I-496 to Kalamazoo Street to improve roadway geometrics, safety, and vehicular movement through this corridor.
-MDOT is proposing to improve the freeway from Kalamazoo Street north to I-69, with concrete pavement repairs and an asphalt overlay.
-In addition to this work, the project would improve bridges through this corridor as well as upgrade drainage, signs, intelligent transportation systems, and pavement markings.
+MDOT will be rebuilding US-127 from south of Lake Lansing Rd north to I-69 to improve roadway geometrics, safety, and vehicular movement.
+This rebuilding will consist of pavement repairs using concrete rubblization with an asphalt overlay.
+In addition to this work, the project will improve bridges through this corridor as well as upgrade drainage, signs, intelligent transportation systems, and pavement markings.

 Traffic restrictions: